Business transformation – not the same old story!

-First of all, it is essential to analyse the company’s current situation, internally and externally, the possibilities for change and the necessary prerequisites in management.
+Foremost, it's essential to analyse the company’s current situation — internally and externally — the possibilities for change and the prerequisites for management.

 With the help of the 4 Rs of business transformation, it’s possible to implement a new vision in a structured way that employees and management can identify with.

 Do you want to make sure that your employees are pulling in the same direction during the company’s transformation?
 Use our free questionnaire!

 Behrend, F. Change und Transformation – Ein Paar Schuhe?
 Impulse.
 Abgerufen von: https://transformation.work/blog/impulse/change-und-transformation-ein-paar-schuhe/

 Boulton, C. (2018).
 Wie Transformation scheitert.
 Digitalisierung in Unternehmen.
 Abgerufen von: https://www.cio.de/a/wie-transformation-scheitert,3575058